 Sec.
-2. As used in sections 2 to xx, inclusive, of this regulation, unless the context otherwise requires, the words and terms defined in sections 3 to xx, inclusive, of this regulation have the meanings ascribed to them in those sections.
+2. As used in sections 2 to 13, inclusive, of this regulation, unless the context otherwise requires, the words and terms defined in sections 3 to 7, inclusive, of this regulation have the meanings ascribed to them in those sections.

 Sec 3.
 “Silver State Star Sanctuary” defined.
-“Silver State Star Sanctuary” means any political subdivision of the state, federal managed land, federally recognized tribal lands, or designated transportation corridor or a combination thereof where the darkness of the night sky is relatively free of interference from artificial light and has met the qualifications for designation
+“Silver State Star Sanctuary” means a location in the State on Nevada where the darkness of the night sky is relatively free of interference from artificial light and has met the qualifications for designation.

 Sec 4.
 “Program” defined.
 “Program” means the Silver State Star Sanctuary designation program created by Section 1 of Senate Bill No. 52, chapter 25, Statutes of Nevada 2021, at page 105.

-Sec 5.
-“Artificial light” defined.
-“Artificial light” means light produced by electric lamps, or any other form of fixture.

 Sec.
-6. “Proponent” defined.
+5. “Proponent” defined.
 “Proponent” means any individual or entity serving as a chief sponsor and point of contact for a Silver State Star Sanctuary designation application.

 Sec 6.
 “Administrator” has the meaning ascribed to it in NRS 407A.105.